 Click on link for schedule On-going Classes in NYC

-FRIDAY Morning 10-12 .
-Dance Technique 280 Broadway at Gibney Studios/ Movement Research beginning September 9 —— This is a movement class/Barre : Our time in this class will be devoted to the application of the essential principles of Klein Technique TM as it relates to moving in a non-pedestrian way.
+Our time in the Friday Klein Technique/Movement with Movement Research class will be devoted to the application of the essential principles of Klein Technique TM as it relates to moving in a non-pedestrian way.
 The class facilitates fuller use of the ball and socket joints and their figure 8’s.
 We work with a barre using simple phrases for clear use of legs, trunk, and shoulder girdle/arms, connecting to the earth with the diagonals, pelvis, and legs.
-Across-the-floor work aids in integrating us to the space around us.
+On occasion, Across-the-floor work will follow our floor sequences, integrating us to the space around us.
 The class is aimed at the integration of movement/dance with the principles of the stretch and placement classes – efficiency, connection, articulation, grounding, clarity.

 It’s principles go beyond aesthetic viewpoints, being a technique that provides strong grounding underpinnings for all types of movement.
 The work done in class is to re-educate the body with an interweaving of theory and practice on a physical level., in a non- linear manner.
 We work to let go of the outer muscles which hold our bodies (and minds) in misalignment and misconception, inhibiting our function, creativity, and well being..We don’t “exercise” yet we become stronger, more articulate; the body more facile and resilient.
 We learn to use the floor, and work without a specific aesthetic construct, leaving us open to all styles.

-SOME RECENT and PERFORMANCES, RESIDENCIES – not in chronological order
+SOME RECENT and PERFORMANCES, RESIDENCIES – not in chronological order…SEE ABOVE FOR 2024

 Santa Barbara and LA, November 2016 with ART BARK INTERNATIONAL